juanneilson/machine-learning/projects/capstone/capstone_report.md

 Data Augmentation it is a common technique to better exploit the available dataset and also used by the authors of ResNet50.
 For the purposes of this project, a different configuration was applied:
 * Rotation up to 40 degrees (to consider just standard hand positions)
-* Shifting up to 10% (not to much shifting to prevent the hands to be cropped)
+* Shifting up to 10% (not too much shifting to prevent the hands to be cropped)
-* Zoom range of 0.1 (not to much zoom variation to prevent the hands to be cropped)
+* Zoom range of 0.1 (not too much zoom variation to prevent the hands to be cropped)
 * Horizontal flipping to prevent right-handed bias
 * Filling by nearest method, to hide rotation information to the algorithm